 Just like people live in houses, blogs live on servers.

 There are two types of blogging platforms out there: free and paid.
 But in my experience, free always comes with a price.
-You wouldn’t build your house on rented land, right?
-So you shouldn’t host your blog on rented server space either.
+You wouldn’t build your house on rented land, would you?
+So you shouldn’t host your blog on a free platform either.

 Going with a paid web hosting service is really inexpensive.
 So it’s a no-brainer, in my opinion.